 What is paternity leave?

 You may know this already, but let’s make sure: paternity leave is a form of planned absence from work.
 It’s taken by a dad when their child is born, so that they can bond with their new one, and take care of them alongside mum.
+It has to be taken within 56 days of the birth.

 How long is paternity leave?

 No matter how many babies you have, the allowance stays the same.
 So, you wouldn’t get 16 weeks for octuplets, unfortunately!
-You’re also entitled to time off to join your partner for two antenatal appointments (up to 6.5 hours each).
+You’re also entitled to time off work to join your partner for two antenatal appointments (up to 6.5 hours each).

 Is UK paternity leave paid?